battlecode/battlecode21/specs/specs.md

 - Overlord: 20000 on first turn, 20000 per turn after
 - Pawn: 20000 on first turn, 20000 per turn after

 Robots can get their current bytecode with `get_bytecode()`.
-This is the amount of bytecode the robots have remaining for the thurn.
+This is the amount of bytecode the robots have remaining for the turn.

 # API Reference